Some things are universal.

 Father Tony is big time home boy, and major momma’s boy, from N’awlins.
 After Katrina hit in 2005, when everybody who could GET OUT of New Orleans, GOT OUT, Father Tony stayed as a shepherd for his battered people, and they rebuilt.

-Father Tony – Catholic chaplain to his beloved New Orleans Saints — is one of those rare Priests who can sing.
+Father Tony – also Catholic chaplain to his beloved New Orleans Saints — is one of those rare Priests who can sing.
 And dance.
 And strut.
 And tell bodacious stories that make you laugh out loud.
-And, the next instant, make you cry.
+And, the very next instant, make you cry.

 He traces his gift for story-telling to his people, who came to America 300 years ago as slaves.
 And, because he grew up in an alcoholic home, he has personal pain of his own to talk about.